Section 1: Purpose

 3.7 Separation Of Issues

-AND will be able to still raise any issues related to work or performance related issues.
-While AND will protect the informant from any retaliation, it is also important that they are still effective in their job.
-AND can still raise any performance or contract issues with the informant as long as they are kept separate and not influenced at all from any reports that have been made.
+Australian Disability Network will be able to still raise any issues related to work or performance related issues.
+While Australian Disability Network will protect the informant from any retaliation, it is also important that they are still effective in their job.
+Australian Disability Network can still raise any performance or contract issues with the informant as long as they are kept separate and not influenced at all from any reports that have been made.

 3.8 Protection and Immunity For Others